-During this time, he sketched every day and built up a portfolio that he would later present to Sega Technical Institute (STI) for consideration, where he was first hired as a CG artist before moving up to becoming a lead game designer.
+During this time, he built up a portfolio that he would later present to Sega Technical Institute (STI) for consideration, where he was first hired as a CG artist before moving up to becoming a lead game designer.

 Former Sega Technical Institute lead designer, Chris Senn: Mark Cerny, a game programmer and designer, had originally planned to start STI in the United States with Yasuhara Hirokazu, a game designer, somewhere between 1989 and 1990.
 At the time, Yasuhara-san had intended to travel to the United States but was delayed due to the Gulf War.